term7/RaspberryPi-USB-Privacy-Gadget/README.md

 *AdGuardHome* and *Unbound* have not yet been configured, and no firewall rules are in place to ensure proper network routing.
 Rebooting now could disrupt connectivity or lock you out.
 Continue with the remaining setup steps before restarting.**

-To ensure your Mac appears as a distinct client in *AdGuardHome*, we need to assign it a static IP address (see configuration above).
-However, since MAC address randomization is enabled on our laptop, we cannot use its MAC address as an identifier.
-Instead, we will set a fixed hostname, WORKSTATION, which will allow us to reliably assign a static IP.
+To ensure your Mac appears as a distinct client in AdGuardHome, we need to assign it a static IP address (see configuration above).
+However, because MAC address randomization is enabled on your Mac, its MAC address cannot serve as a reliable identifier.
+Instead, we will set a fixed hostname — **WORKSTATION** — which will allow us to consistently assign the desired static IP.
 Open a Terminal on your Mac and run the following commands to configure the hostname:

 ```
 sudo scutil --set HostName WORKSTATION